 You can also get heat treated and kiln dried pallets which have the same unrestricted usage.
 If you’re not sure, look for what is known as the ‘wheat stamp’, which tells officials that it’s safe to use.

-Cardboard boxes are also unaffected by these regulations; you’ll want to get something stronger than if you’re just shipping within the UK, as you’re box is likely to be subject to greater stresses, such as being on the bottom of a large stack of boxes.
+Cardboard boxes are also unaffected by these regulations; you’ll want to get something stronger than if you’re just shipping within the UK, as your box is likely to be subject to greater stresses, such as being on the bottom of a large stack of boxes.
 Heavy duty double wall and triple wall boxes have been designed to deal with just these kinds of conditions.